U.S., Canada, & the rest of the world:

 Laws restricting/allowing abortion access, etc.

 The morality of abortion is tightly linked to the concept of when personhood begins.
 Most people believe that a human ovum and a spermatozoon are living entities with human DNA.
 Thus one might consider them to be forms of human life.
 Hair, skin scrapings, and a cancerous growth are also forms of human life, and have little or a negative value.
 However, a newborn is both a form of human life and a human person.
-Everyone, with perhaps the exception of one sociologist at an eastern university, considers newborns to have immense worth -- the most valuable form of known life in the universe.
+Everyone, with perhaps the exception of one sociologist at an north-eastern university, considers newborns to have immense worth -- the most valuable form of known life in the universe.

 Unfortunately, there is no consensus about when the transition from human life to human personhood occurs:

 - Some believe that the transition happens at conception, even though the pre-embryo is only a single celled animal at the time.
 They support their belief by the fact that a unique DNA is formed at that time.

 - Some believe that it happens when the embryo's heart beat can be detected -- typically at 9 to 12 weeks of pregnancy.